 Keeping low-income households warm and safe during the winter months since 1979.

-Over 4,286 people stayed warmer this past winter with a combination of funds made available through our Energy Assistance Program.
+Last winter 4,525 people stayed warmer with a combination of funds made available through our Energy Assistance Program - a record high.

 - Vendor mediation